repengine/pulse/docs/sprint0_module_analysis/learning_engines_active_experimentation_py.md

-# Module Analysis: `learning.engines.active_experimentation`
+# Module Analysis: `analytics.engines.active_experimentation`

 ## 1. Module Intent/Purpose

-The primary role of the [`learning.engines.active_experimentation`](learning/engines/active_experimentation.py:1) module is to provide a framework for conducting active experimentation within the learning pipeline.
+The primary role of the [`analytics.engines.active_experimentation`](learning/engines/active_experimentation.py:1) module is to provide a framework for conducting active experimentation within the learning pipeline.
 This includes capabilities such as parameter sweeps, counterfactual analysis, and self-play experiments, as stated in its docstring: *"Provides parameter sweeps, counterfactuals, and self-play experiments for the learning pipeline."*

 ## 2. Operational Status/Completeness